NATIONAL MOLDY CHEESE DAY | OCTOBER 9

 A cheesemonger is a person who specializes in cheeses, butter, and other dairy products.
-They may take offense at the common person’s offense of moldy cheese.
-Well, depending on the type of mold of course.
-Some cheese molds, red or brown tinged molds, for example, are offensive.
-Toss those bacteria contaminated moldy cheeses in the garbage quickly and move along to the grey, blue or green colored moldy cheeses in the fridge instead.
+They may take umbrage at the ordinary person’s offense of moldy cheese.
+Well, depending on the type of mold, of course.
+Some cheese molds, red or brown-tinged molds, for example, are offensive.
+Toss those bacteria-contaminated moldy cheeses in the garbage quickly and move along to the grey, blue, or green colored moldy cheeses in the fridge instead.

 Like a sommelier pairs the best wines with meals, a cheesemonger provides expert advice on artisan cheeses for recipes, banquets, and sources for restaurants.

-Cheeses such as Maytag blue, Roquefort, Brie, bleu, camembert, gorgonzola, and Stilton are a few of the moldy reasons this day is celebrated.
+Cheeses such as Maytag blue, Roquefort, bleu, camembert, gorgonzola, and Stilton are a few of the moldy reasons cheese lovers celebrate on this day.